Pandemic preparedness bill moves ahead; funding still needed

 Pandemic preparedness bill moves ahead; funding still neededShow all 2

-A Senate committee on Tuesday approved a bipartisan blueprint to overhaul the nation’s public health system, applying the lessons of COVID-19 to future outbreaks through a new chain of command, a stronger medical supply chain, and clearer crisis communications.
+A Senate committee has approved a bipartisan blueprint to overhaul the nation’s public health system, applying the lessons of COVID-19 to future outbreaks through a new chain of command, a stronger medical supply chain, and clearer crisis communications.

 But it's only a first step.
 If the ambitious vision does eventually pass Congress, lawmakers must still deliver the tens of billions of dollars it will take to translate it into reality and maintain focus after the coronavirus recedes.
 Right now, Congress is even having trouble meeting a White House request for additional funds to keep COVID-19 at bay the rest of this year.